 Some of the more common healthcare providers that help treat arthritis and other rheumatic

 Primary care doctor

-A primary care doctor is the healthcare provider you see for general health care.
+A primary care doctor is the healthcare provider you see for general healthcare.
+This

-This doctor has special training in general internal medicine, family practice, or
+doctor has special training in general internal medicine, family practice, or another

-Routine health care.
-This includes annual physical exams and vaccines.
+Routine healthcare, including annual physical exams and vaccines